-Dr. Puthillath is currently the Chief of Staff at Lodi Memorial Hospital, where he also serves as the Chairman of the Bioethics committee.
+Dr. Puthillath is the former Chief of Staff and is currently an active member of the Community Board at Lodi Memorial Hospital where he also serves as the Chairman of the Bioethics committee.
 He is the Co-Chair on the Breast Cancer Center of Excellence at St. Joseph’s Medical Center in Stockton.

 Dr. Puthillath completed his medical training from Mysore University, India.
 He then completed his internship and residency training in Internal Medicine at McLaren Regional Medical Center, Michigan.
 During his residency, he was awarded the PGY-2 for outstanding resident of the year and the “Ambassador Award” for the best outgoing resident.

 Dr. Puthillath completed his fellowship in Hematology and Oncology at Roswell Park Cancer Institute (RPCI), New York.
 RPCI is the oldest cancer center in the United States and is part of the NCCN designated Cancer Centers.
 Dr. Puthillath has numerous research publications in peer reviewed oncology journals and has actively presented in the American Society of Clinical Oncology meetings.
 His research interests have been in the treatment of colon cancers and breast cancer in young women.